|

 maximise patient satisfaction and treatment efficacy.
 If the placebo

 effect could be patented and bottled, it would be worth a fortune.
+The placebo effect is an unpopular topic.

 In complementary medicine the 'aura of quackery', linked